“As an Amazon Associate, I earn from qualifying purchases. Without Any Extra Cost to You!”

 To access the muck, dislodging the impeller is necessary and you can do with the aid of a screwdriver.
 Remove the middle screws of your pump’s body and then drag the motor assembly out.

 Detach the gasket from the impeller; usually something like an O-shaped rubber seal.
 Clean all the available debris and then reassemble the parts to their specific positions.

 – If there’s no jam, try checking your bearings

-In case your impeller doesn’t have debris or it features a great working shape, the corroded bearing could be the possible problem.
+In case your impeller doesn’t have debris or it features a great working shape, the corroded bearing could be a possible problem.

 These bearings are situated on the motor, responsible for reducing friction when the motor shaft rotates.
 If the bearings are faulty, changing them is the best way or sometimes you may be forced to replace the whole motor.

-Buying replacement bearings isn’t that too expensive, but you will have to pay more on labor.
+Buying replacement bearings isn’t that too expensive, but you will have to pay more for labor.
 Replacement installation needs a special and robust bearing puller and two bearings with varying sizes.

 However, before going for a replacement, you should take a hammer and tap on the motor casing; make a few taps to dislodge rust buildups in the motor.